Czudec

 The history of Czudec dates back to the year 1185, when Mikołaj Bogoria from the town of Bogoria near Sandomierz granted a number of Lesser Poland’s villages to the newly established Koprzywnica Cistercian abbey.
 Among those villages was Czudec.
 In 1263 in Tarnów, Lesser Poland's prince Bolesław V the Chaste met with Daniel of Galicia, to establish a border between the two states.
 According to their agreement, Czudec was to remain within Lesser Poland, while nearby Rzeszów belonged to Red Ruthenia.

-On September 11, 1427, King Władysław Jagiełło granted Magdeburg rights town charter to Czudec.
+On September 11, 1427, King Władysław II Jagiełło (Jogaila) granted Magdeburg rights town charter to Czudec.
 The new town was permitted to have one fair a week, and to create several guilds.
 Until 1610, Czudec belonged to the Strzyżowski family.
 The town then passed into the hands of the Grabieński family (Pomian coat of arms), which owned it until 1840.
 Until 1772, Czudec belonged to Pilzno County of Sandomierz Voivodeship.
 After the Partitions of Poland, it was annexed by the Habsburg Empire, and from 1772 to 1918, belonged to the province of Galicia.
 In the 19th century the town declined, as its artisans could not compete with modern industry.
-Finally, in 1935, the government of the Second Polish Republic stripped Czudec of the town charter; it has remained a village ever since.
+Finally, in 1919, the government of the Second Polish Republic stripped Czudec of the town charter; it has remained a village ever since.